Otterrr/Rubiks_Cube/README.md

 # Running the Program

 ### To run the program, please download all 3 files, the HTML, CSS, and Javascipt files.
 Open the files/folder in Visual Studio Code.
-In the commmand terminal type start index.html.
+In the commmand terminal type "start index.html".
 This will open the program in a new browser.
 Please use Google Chrome as the program uses ES6.